TalEliyahu/Acronymy.io/README.md

 ## Install Http Server
 Make sure you have installed http server e.g Apache and its running.
 You can test this by typing http://localhost:8080 in browser.

+-To [install apache on windows](https://www.sitepoint.com/how-to-install-apache-on-windows/) follow this tutorial -To [install apache on linux](http://www.thatislinux.com/how-to-install-apache-webserver/) based operating system follow this tutorial

 ## Download Acronymy

 Download the [Acronymy](https://github.com/Singapore-Tech-Entrepreneurs/acronymy) app and unzip it.